Digital4Grids/Bridge_energy_schemas/README.md

 **\IEC62746-4**

+This is the root folder for IEC62746-4 documentation.

 **\EDDIE**

 This is the root folder for Project EDDIE documentation.
 Project EDDIE is an EU funded open-source project to develop a data space infrastructure for the energy sector.
 EDDIE creates a decentralised, distributed, open-source Data Space, aligned with directions of the work on the Implementing Acts on Interoperability, the upcoming Network Code on Demand Response and other European activities.